MohammadNouri5700/LSTM_CNN_sinus/README.md

-# LTSM & CNN Sinus
+# LSTM & CNN Sinus
 Prediction of Sinus
 It is well known that artificial neural networks are good at modeling any function.
 I wonder whether they can go one step further, and learn the generalized model of a function.
 For simplicity let’s try to learn a sine function with just one parameter A, which controls the frequency: y = sin(A*x)